MBFBioscience/nmf-schema/docs/source/NMF.rst

 2. ISO/IEC 885901:1998 Information technology- 8-bit single byte coded graphic character sets https://www.iso.org/obp/ui/#iso:std:iso-iec:8859:-1:ed-1:v1:en
 3. Allen Mouse Brain Atlas Lein, E.S. et al. (2007) Genome-wide atlas of gene expression in the adult mouse brain, Nature 445: 168-176. doi:10.1038/nature05453

 ..
-[1] The version number given here is for the neuromorphological file specification and is independent of the version number for the Neuromophological file format and any MBF Bioscience Software.
-The date after the version number is the last modification date of this document.
+[1] The version number given here is for the neuromorphological file specification and is independent of the version number in any XML data file and any MBF Bioscience Software.